brewski82/pghops/README.md

 ### Idempotency
 Essentially this means if you execute the same sql twice all changes will only take affect once.
-So use "if [not] exists" when write DDL statements and check for the presence of your records first when executing update statements (or use the `on conflict do nothing` clause).
+So use "if not exists" when writing DDL statements and check for the presence of your records first when executing update statements (or use the `on conflict do nothing` clause).